Skip to content

 You can read the original motion document here.

-Anaëlle Thoreau, the Education Officer, is responsible for implementing this policy.
-Here is a summary of her work so far: Maarya is leading the Divestment Alliance between PalSoc, Sustainable Futures, the Beaver, and the E&EO PTO to identify ways to implement change from different angles while keeping intersectionality at the core.
+Sarah Onifade, the Welfare and Liberation Officer, is responsible for implementing this policy.
+Here is a summary of the SU's work so far: Maarya is leading the Divestment Alliance between PalSoc, Sustainable Futures, the Beaver, and the E&EO PTO to identify ways to implement change from different angles while keeping intersectionality at the core.
 She is also working closely with Palestine Society to streamline their events and fundraise for skatepal, lobbying the divestment subcommittee to divest from companies complicit in Israeli apartheid.
 Maarya has included the Environment and Ethics officer in this priority to amplify student voice and continues to advocate for anti-apartheid measures.
 They plan to bring this priority up at Academic Board and discuss a concrete game plan for lobbying the school.
 An open letter has been written and sent to the policy proposer, and a brainstorming lunch will be held to strategize campaign ideas.
 Maarya will bring up their demands in the Free Speech Working Group.

 passed policies from 2019-20